 I was trying to carefully listen to some philosophical lectures on the idea of revelation according to Spinoza and Kant.

 I came out with the idea that revelation is a state that reaches its approximate in freedom.
-So in order to feel the revelation you have to be in this state of being ultimately free.
-It took me to this stop, where I had to think over the depth and importance of Freedom.
-IT was a quick stop though, since the words morality and reason were pushing to take over.
+So to feel the revelation, you have to be in this state of being ultimately free.
+It took me to this stop, where I had to think about the depth and importance of Freedom.
+IT was a quick stop, though since the words morality and reason were pushing to take over.

-So, I tried to ease my buzzing mind and developed a certain equation, especially when the lecturer offered another insightful explanation of the vertical horizontal relation between the concepts.
+So, I tried to ease my buzzing mind and developed a particular equation, especially when the lecturer offered another insightful explanation of the vertical, horizontal relation between the concepts.

-Of course, I don’t know if I got it right as well, but I saw freedom on the horizontal space flying like molecules on a base of vertical line called revelation.
-But somehow my mind couldn’t capture a stopping moment for the flying molecules of freedom.
-It looked like a chart in my head where freedom atoms were spotted in the different spots of the graph on two standing vertical horizontal poles of revelation and reason maybe.
+Of course, I don’t know if I got it right as well, but I saw freedom in the horizontal space flying like molecules on a base of a vertical line called revelation.
+But somehow my mind couldn’t capture a stopping moment for the airborne particles of freedom.
+It looked like a chart in my head where freedom atoms were spotted in the different places of the graph on two standing vertical, horizontal poles of revelation and reason maybe.

-At the end, I am a bit of closed when it comes to such understanding.
-My philosophy starts and end on fantasizing the person and transforming him in my head into an idol or good or bad.
+In the end, I am a bit of closed when it comes to such understanding.
+My philosophy starts and ends on fantasizing the person and transforming him in my head into an idol or right or wrong.

-I was, as I still am, also categorizing people reason in such way vas well.
+I was, as I still am, also categorizing people reason in such way gas well.
 Looking at Islam as a religion of moral reason.
-Regardless to what a person is born to be by birth, this feeling of Islam inside me has this meditative spiritual aspect that living Islam makes its molecules crash into hellish grounds.
+Regardless of what a person is born to be by birth, this feeling of Islam inside me has this meditative spiritual aspect that living Islam makes its molecules crash into hellish grounds.

-As the debate went on, and the whole theory on revelation and morality and its critic was ongoing.
+As the debate went on, and the whole theory of revelation and morality and its critic were ongoing.
 A bee in my head stung me to say: But who is God.

-I remember when I was a little child (real little), I was making that confirmation of God being a male, since males have more rights and are more preferable than females.
-He couldn’t be a female and create females in misery.
+I remember when I was a little child (real little), I was making that confirmation of God being a male since males have more rights and are more preferable than females.
+He couldn’t be a female and create women in misery.

-Are we responsible for what our reason tell us.
+Are we responsible for what our reason tell us?
 Taking into account that according to such philosophers, morality is a built in quality.
 Humans are equipped with such sets of moral values right after birth.
-So what about our immoral values?
+So what about our wrong values?

 Is it that morality is given and immorality is a choice?

-In a given example on Abraham (Ibrahim) and his attempted sacrifice to his son (Yaakov/Ishaq) after his dream of being ordered by God.
+In a given an example of Abraham (Ibrahim) and his attempted sacrifice to his son (Yaakov/Ishaq) after his dream of being ordered by God.
 His decision was based on moral reasoning according to Kant\Spinoza, not according to God’s changing his mind.